 A forbearance agreement has been reached with the Centennial Ditch Company, a copy of which is included in Appendix H. Pursuant to section 37-92-501(4)(b)(I)(B), Subdistrict #1 has reached agreement with the Centennial Ditch Company whereby the Centennial Ditch accepts that, subject to the specific provisions of the forbearance agreement, injury to its water rights resulting from the use of groundwater by Subdistrict Wells may be remedied by means other than providing water to replace stream depletions, when the Centennial Ditch is the calling right on the Rio Grande.
-Based upon climate projections and historical diversion patterns in the 2016 ARP, this agreement with the Centennial Ditch was predicted to result in a reduction of 100.0 acre-feet to the amount of water Subdistrict #1 would otherwise have to supply to the Rio Grande-Del Norte to Excelsior Ditch Headgate reach.
+Based upon climate projections and historical diversion patterns in the 2017 ARP, this agreement with the Centennial Ditch was predicted to result in a reduction of 100.0 acre-feet to the amount of water Subdistrict #1 would otherwise have to supply to the Rio Grande-Del Norte to Excelsior Ditch Headgate reach.

-4.12.9 FORBEARANCE-RIO GRANDE LARIAT DITCH COMPANY.
+4.12.7 FORBEARANCE-RIO GRANDE LARIAT DITCH COMPANY.

 A forbearance agreement has been reached with the Rio Grande Lariat Ditch Company, a copy of which is included in Appendix H. Pursuant to section 37-92-501(4)(b)(I)(B), C.R.S.
 Subdistrict #1 has reached agreement with the Rio Grande Lariat Ditch Company whereby the Rio Grande Lariat Ditch accepts that, subject to the specific provisions of the forbearance agreement, injury to its water rights resulting from the use of groundwater by Subdistrict Wells may be remedied by means other than providing water to replace stream depletions, when the Rio Grande Lariat Ditch is the calling right on the Rio Grande.
-Based upon climate projections and historical diversion patterns in the 2016 ARP, this agreement with the Rio Grande Lariat Ditch was predicted to result in a reduction of 100.0 acre-feet to the amount of water Subdistrict #1 would otherwise have to supply to the Rio Grande-Del Norte to Excelsior Ditch Headgate reach.
+Based upon climate projections and historical diversion patterns in the 2017 ARP, this agreement with the Rio Grande Lariat Ditch was predicted to result in a reduction of 100.0 acre-feet to the amount of water Subdistrict #1 would otherwise have to supply to the Rio Grande-Del Norte to Excelsior Ditch Headgate reach.

-4.13 CLOSED BASIN PROJECT PRODUCTION OF CALENDAR YEAR 2016
+4.13 CLOSED BASIN PROJECT PRODUCTION OF CALENDAR YEAR 2017

-According to a report from personnel of the BOR Alamosa Field Division of the Closed Basin Division, San Luis Valley Project, Colorado, the projected production of the project delivered to the Rio Grande is 8,300.0 acre-feet during the calendar year 2016.
+According to the Division #3 Engineer's Rio Grande Compact Ten Day Report on April 11, 2017, the projected production of the project delivered to the Rio Grande is 9,500.0 acre-feet during the calendar year 2017.
 The division of the Closed Basin Project production in accordance with agreements with Conejos River and Rio Grande water users' organizations and special districts is 60% to the Rio Grande and 40% to the Conejos River over the long term with provisions for adjustments in the division during individual years.
-The planned division of the Closed Basin Project for the 2016 Plan Year is 50% to the Rio Grande and 50% to the Conejos River.
 Pursuant to the Resolution Regarding Allocation of the Yield of the Closed Basin Project, the management and allocation of the Rio Grande's share of the Project's usable yield is made by the Rio Grande Water User's Association in consultation with the San Luis Valley Water Conservancy District.
-At a meeting of the Rio Grande Water User's Association Board of Directors on March 17th, 2016, the Board of Directors passed a motion to specifically allocate 2,500.0 acre-feet of the Rio Grande's share of the usable yield of the Closed Basin Project to replace the stream depletions under Subdistrict #1's 2016 Annual Replacement Plan.
-Similarly, the Board of Directors of the San Luis Valley Water Conservancy District agreed to the 2,500.0 acre-foot allocation as stated in their letter to the Rio Grande Water Conservation District on April 1, 2016.
+At a meeting of the Rio Grande Water User's Association Board of Directors on March 30th,2017, the Board of Directors passed a motion to specifically allocate 1,000 acre-feet of the Rio Grande's share of the usable yield of the Closed Basin Project to replace the stream depletions under Subdistrict #1's 2017Annual Replacement Plan.
+Similarly, the Board of Directors of the San Luis Valley Water Conservancy District agreed to the allocation as stated in their letter to the Rio Grande Water Conservation District on March 29, 2017.
 See Appendix I for a copy of the letters.
-Therefore, 2,500.0 acre-feet of water is available to Subdistrict #1 to replace injurious depletions by augmentation, substitution and exchange during the 2016 Plan Year.
+Therefore, 1,000 acre-feet of water is available to Subdistrict #1 to replace injurious depletions by augmentation, substitution and exchange during the 2017 Plan Year.